AdobeDocs/launch-learn.en/help/consent/tutorial.md

 ![](./images/build-date.png)

-We can also inspect the setConsent call for the Adobe 1.0 or 2.0 standards in the debugger Platform Web SDK section, by clicking on the POST Body line in the network request where you see {"consent":[{"value":{"general":"in"},"version…:
+We can also inspect the setConsent call for the Adobe 1.0 or 2.0 standards in the debugger Platform Web SDK section, by clicking on the POST Body line in the network request where you see `{"consent":[{"value":{"general":"in"},"version…`:

 ![](./images/inspect-consent-call.png)